shivam1410/scripts/bash/README.md

 # BASH SCRIPTS
-### These are pretty basic scripts that I use personally.
-I'm keeping them here just for safekeeping.
+These are pretty basic scripts that I use personally.
+I'm keeping them here just for safekeeping.</br>
-### feel free to add yours here as well.
+feel free to add yours here as well.</br>
-### Thank you.

 ## References
 if used these websites to learn basic shell scriptiing: